http://www.tex.ac.uk/cgi-bin/texfaq2html?label=nameref

 $

-A good reference about the topic can be found here:
+A good reference about the topic can be found here:$However this latter will always put the matrix inside round parenthesis.

 \begin{pmatrix}